Skip to Main Content

 Policy analysts are employed by think tanks; local, state, and federal government agencies; trade associations; political parties; colleges and universities; and corporations.
 Some also work as college professors or own consulting firms.

-Nearly 22 percent of U.S. think tanks (approximately 400 institutions) are located in Washington, D.C., according to the 2019 Global Go To Think Tank Index Report, which is prepared by the Lauder Institute at the University of Pennsylvania.
+There were 2,397 think tanks in North America in 2020 (the latest year for which data is available), according to the 2020 Global Go To Think Tank Index Report, which was prepared by the Lauder Institute at the University of Pennsylvania.
+Nearly 8 percent of U.S.-based think tanks were located in Washington, DC.

 Starting Out